Merkel warns on euro crisis complacency, targets banks

 On Europe too, Merkel said more steps were needed.
 At the CDU's previous congress in the eastern city of Leipzig a year ago, the euro crisis was at a peak and delegates spoke of little else.

-But pressure on stricken euro countries like Spain has eased since European Central Bank President Mario Draghi unveiled a new bond-buying program in September designed to support vulnerable states.
+But pressure on stricken euro countries like Spain has eased since European Central Bank President Mario Draghi unveiled a new bond-buying programme in September designed to support vulnerable states.

 Greece also dodged a bullet last week when European finance ministers agreed to ease the terms of its aid package, although before funds can flow to Athens, it is crucial that a plan for it to buy back its own debt from private bond holders succeeds.